ibm-cloud-docs/appid/login-widget.md

 **What is the default?**

 By default, when only one provider is set to **On**, visitors are redirected to that identity providers authentication screen.
 But, when more than one identity provider is configured, the user is redirected to the Login Widget.
 There, the user can choose the identity provider that they want to sign in to your app with.

 **How much information does {{site.data.keyword.appid_short_notm}} obtain from an identity provider?**

-When you use social or enterprise identity providers, {{site.data.keyword.appid_short_notm}} never has access to a users account information.
-The service uses a token that is issued by the identity provider to verify that a user is who they say that they are.
-Because the service never has access to user information, users must go through their chosen identity provider to do any other actions such as resetting their password.
+When you use social or enterprise identity providers, {{site.data.keyword.appid_short_notm}} never has write access to a users account information.
+The service uses a token or the assertions that are returned by the identity provider to verify that a user is who they say that they are.
+Because the service never has write access to the information, users must go through their chosen identity provider to do actions, such as resetting their password.
 For example, if a user signs into your app with Facebook, and then wanted to change their password, they must go to www.facebook.com to do so.

 When you use [Cloud Directory](/docs/services/appid/cloud-directory.html), {{site.data.keyword.appid_short_notm}} is the identity provider.
 The service uses your registry to verify your users identity.
 Because {{site.data.keyword.appid_short_notm}} is the provider, users can take advantage of advanced functionality, such as resetting their password, directly in your app.